threlte/threlte/.changeset/stale-waves-return.md

 "@threlte/core": patch
 ---

-Core: fix case where `useTask`'s running option would run even if set to false
+Fix case where `useTask`'s running option would run even if set to false